 Information technology — Coding of audio-visual objects — Part 12: ISO base media file format — Amendment 1: Tools for enhanced CMAF and DASH integration

-Draft CD
+CD

 Copyright notice

 This ISO document is a working draft or committee draft and is copyright-protected by ISO.
 While the reproduction of working drafts or committee drafts in any form for use by participants in the ISO standards development process is permitted without prior permission from ISO, neither this document nor any extract from it may be reproduced, stored or transmitted in any form for any other purpose without prior written permission from ISO.